lucasparada20/tlb_exact/README.md

 ## Calling the executable

-You can run the code by using one of the sample commands provided in `run_slr.sh`
+You can run the code by using one of the sample commands provided in `run_slr_instances.sh`